Flectone/FlectonePulseWeb/docs/ru/messages/en_us/module/command/command-warn/index.md

   cooldown: "<color:#ff7171><b>⁉</b> Too fast, you'll be able to use <u>WARN</u> in <time>"
   null-player: "<color:#ff7171><b>⁉</b> This player does not exist"
   null-time: "<color:#ff7171><b>⁉</b> Incorrect time"
-  default-reason: "You have been warned on this server"
   global: "<color:#ff7171><br>⏵ Player <target> has been warned for <time> <br>⏵ Reason: <message> <br>⏵ Moderator: <display_name><br>"
   player: "<color:#ff7171>☠ You are warned, <time> left.
 Reason: <message>"
+  reason:
+    default: "You have been warned on this server"
 ```

 ## Параметры